rdkcentral/firebolt-certification-suite/defaultModule/requestModules/fcsSetters.md

 **Enabling or Disabling AudioDescriptionSettings**

-In this scenario, the *attribute* will be null/undefined or simply "enabled".
+In this scenario, the *attribute* will be null/undefined or simply "setEnabled".
 The *value* will be a string containing a boolean "true" or "false". *true* will enable audio description, and *false* will disable it.

 **Example**